 It seems to happen every year.
-We long for the warmth of summer then, boom, it will suddenly appear without warning.
+I long for the warmth of summer then, boom, it will suddenly appear without warning.
 Cue frantic calls to arrange a last-minute pedicure and a quick layer of fake tan to camouflage any pasty limbs.
 But, with literally hundreds of formulations to choose from, how do you know which fake tan is right for you?
-Fortunately, we’ve done the hard work for you.
-So, we are here to guide you through the myriad of self-tanning lotions on the market!
+Fortunately, I’ve done the hard work for you.
+So, I am here to guide you through the myriad of self-tanning lotions on the market!

 First things first, you need to be a little bit prepared if you want to achieve the best result.
 Be tactical and start by blitzing any hair removal ahead of time.
 Need a wax?
 Make sure you book an appointment at least two days before and shave a day before applying fake tan, too.
 This will give the pores time to close and provide a good base for your tan application.